IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/xfwb.md

 It is important to note that the `WaybillLineItem` has been added **only in the context of sharing Air Waybill data**.
 When looking at Operations, digital twins shall be used (`Piece`, `Item`, `Product`, etc.)

+### Origin Currency

+CSC Resolution 600a indicates that rate charges are always expressed in the Origin Currency.
+This implies that we do not need a data property for the Origin Currency on the `Waybil` object.
+We refer to the currency defined in `WaybillLineItem#rateCharge`.

 ## TransportMovement information
 XFWB movement and routing details are mapped to `TransportMovement` objects.
 The proper linkage, starting from the `Waybill` is to to go through the `Booking` object which refers to the contractual engagements between a carrier and the freight forwarder.
 The various `TransportMovement`(s) planned for the transportation of the goods need to be linked to the `Booking` as an `ActivitySequence`.